Seven steps towards an eco-school

 The Eco-Schools Committee is the driving force behind the Eco-Schools process and will represent the ideas of the whole school.

-- The Eco Committee meets regularly to discuss environmental actions for the school
+The Eco Committee meets regularly to discuss environmental and social actions for the school

-Carrying out an environmental review helps the school to identify its current environmental impact and highlights the good, the bad and the ugly.
+Carrying out a Sustainability Audit helps the school to identify its current environmental and social impact and highlights the good, the bad and the ugly.

-- The aim is to investigate the environmental issues in your school/community.
+The aim is to investigate the environmental and social issues in your school/community.

-- All 10 main themes should be reviewed annually (the school is free to choose other areas of environmental concern that are more relevant to its needs and to devise appropriate checklists accordingly)
+All main themes should be reviewed annually (the school is free to also choose other areas of concern that are more relevant to its needs and to devise appropriate checklists accordingly)

-- The results of your Environmental Review will inform your Action Plan
+The results of your Sustainability Audit will inform your Action Plan

-The Action Plan is the core of your Eco-Schools work and should be developed using the results of your Environmental Review.
+The Action Plan is the core of your Eco-Schools work and should be developed using the results of your Sustainability Audit.

-- Use the Environmental Review to identify the priority areas in your school.
+Use the Sustainability Audit to identify the priority areas in your school.
 To keep it manageable we suggest focusing on not more than three Themes at a time.

 To find out whether or not you are successfully achieving the targets set out in your Action Plan, you must monitor and measure your progress.